 When I came back to Britain I made some notes about the way we and other broadcasters had worked in Paris.
-The following is taken from those notes which detail some of the ways we were able to broadcast from a fast-changing and fluid news event using mobile technologies as well as more mainstream methods of broadcasting.
+The following is taken from those notes which detail some of the ways we were able to broadcast from a fast-changing and fluid news event.

 What is ‘News’?